rockettheme/docs/Docs/joomla/extensions/rokbooster/INDEX.md

 The same goes for JavaScript files.
 Sites that feature a lot of functionality are often heavily reliant on scripts and other miscellaneous blocks of code to create a smooth and useful user experience.
 Unfortunately, this results in an increase in individual requests to the site, increasing the size and frequency of data that has to be transferred with each page view.
 RokBooster compresses and combines these files in order to streamline the process.
 The visitor can experience faster load times due, in part, to the browser having to download and render less individual blocks of data.

 #### Images
 Images are another area that RokBooster comes in handy.
-It's capable of converting inline and background images below a certain file size into data so they are loaded faster and smoother.
+It is capable of converting inline and background images below a certain file size into data so they are loaded faster and smoother.
 This data is placed directly into the HTML, replacing the call to an external file.

 ### A Note About RokBooster as a Solution
 RokBooster was created to help solve an issue facing site administrators responsible for sites in a variety of different situations.
 Whether your site is hosted on multiple servers and/or CDNs internationally, or sitting on a shared server hosted by a busy hosting provider, its intention is to assist in streamlining your site by reducing the number of requests made by visitors, compressing CSS and JavaScript, and the optimization of image files.

-It's important to note that RokBooster is just one piece of the optimization puzzle.
+it is important to note that RokBooster is just one piece of the optimization puzzle.
 Site speed ranking tools like YSlow and Google PageSpeed don't tell the full story of your site's real-world experience with users.
 While these rankings are often considered important for SEO (some search engines consider site speed in page rank) there is much more you can do to improve your site that a single extension can't do.

 Optimizing your MySQL database, finding a good hosting provider and spending the extra money for a dedicated server, keeping your sites free of extension crawl, reducing the amount of information you pull from external sources for each page view, and implementing site caching are just some of the ways you can incrementally improve site performance for your visitors.

 RokBooster is there to assist in optimization where it can.
 While useful, this is still no magic bullet.
-It's just one part of a larger optimization strategy.
+It is just one part of a larger optimization strategy.

 Requirements
 ------------